-JACKSONVILLE, Fla., April 10, 2019 /PRNewswire/ -- Wounded Warrior Project® (WWP) is honored to be named the nation's best large nonprofit to work for in a report by The NonProfit Times.
-The leading nonprofit management business publication surveys employees at charities of all sizes, then ranks them based on provided responses.
+JACKSONVILLE, Fla., April 14, 2020 /PRNewswire/ -- Wounded Warrior Project® (WWP) is proud to be named the top large nonprofit to work for in the nation.
+The NonProfit Times ranks charities of all sizes based on responses to employee surveys.

 About Wounded Warrior Project

 Since 2003, Wounded Warrior Project® (WWP) has been meeting the growing needs of warriors, their families, and caregivers — helping them achieve their highest ambition.
 Learn more.